 SQL Server Management Studio

 SQL Server Management Studio is an integrated environment to access, configure, manage, administer, and develop components of SQL Server.
 Management Studio lets developers and administrators of all skill levels use SQL Server.
-Internet Explorer 6 SP1 or a later version is required for Management Studio installation.

 SQL Server Configuration Manager